reactioncommerce/docs/guides/quick-start.md

 - Change directory into your newly created server directory and run `npm install`
 - Once this is complete run `reaction develop`.
 This will start the Open Commerce server in development mode.
 - Congrats you have installed the Mailchimp Open Commerce API server.
 You can now proceed to install the Storefront and Admin applications.
-You can view the graphQL playground locally `http://localhost:3000/graphql`
+You can view the GraphQL playground locally `http://localhost:3000/graphql`

 ## Install the Storefront